 Here’s How Aadhaar eSign is Changing Signing for the Better

 Aadhaar e-KYC (Know Your Customer) has left a noticeable print on India.
-The Aadhaar eSign is a unique, electronic identifier government prescribed method of digitally signing a document based on your Aadhaar data (a unique 16-digit ID).
+The Aadhaar eSign is a unique, electronic identifier.
+It is a government-prescribed method of digitally signing a document based on your Aadhaar data (a unique 16-digit ID).
 Aadhaar electronic signing is an encrypted signature mechanism which is used to electronically sign documents, contracts, and agreements in just a matter of minutes.
-The process, called e-KYC, can be done quickly, using your Aadhaar number to verify your identity, address, and so on in a decently simple manner.
+The process, called e-KYC, can be done quickly using your Aadhaar number to verify your identity, address, and so on in a simple manner.

 e-KYC is an entirely paperless process.
-Hence, one does not need to suffer from the manual method of getting signatures done.
+Hence, one does not need to suffer from the manual method of acquiring signatures.
 This is beneficial for customers as well as for the service providers as it eliminates paperwork from both ends, making the entire process digital at a massive scale.

 With the rise in issuance of Aadhaar cards in the country, service providers need not worry about carrying out an inconvenient manual process which takes a lot of time, money, and effort.
-Instead, they are going digital; service providers can easily store and safeguard the customer database lowering the maintenance costs and also making business processes quicker and secure.
-It is completely a law-compliant signing method.
-Digitizing the whole documentation process offers limited human intervention, making the entire process safe and less prone to fraud, improving the overall efficiency, thus, saving a lot of time and money.
+Instead, they are going digital; service providers can easily store and safeguard the customer database lowering the maintenance costs while making business processes quick, secure and legally compliant.

 The Aadhaar e-KYC Process